 Decreasing alcohol availability

-The new law also contains regulations that decrease alcohol availability in Nepal.
+The new law will contain regulations that decrease alcohol availability in Nepal.
 People below the age of 21 as well as pregnant women will no longer be allowed to purchase alcoholic products.
-Until now, the legal age for alcohol sales was 18.
+Currently, the legal age for alcohol sales was 18.

-Furthermore, the hours of alcohol retail have been decreased, introducing better rules for alcohol retail stores to operate between 5am to 7pm.
-Until now, Nepal did not have any limits on hours, days, place or density of alcohol sales for both the on- and off-premise trade.
+Furthermore, the hours of alcohol retail will be decreased, introducing better rules for alcohol retail stores to operate between 5am to 7pm.
+Currently, Nepal does not have any limits on hours, days, place or density of alcohol sales for both the on- and off-premise trade.

 Positive feedback from communities and civil society